 Distributing the Estate; The Role of the Administrator

 An administrator is an individual appointed by the country Surrogate or the Chancery Court to manage the estate of the decedent and distribute the assets.
-Relatives may have a priorty to serve as administrator.
+Relatives may have a priority to serve as administrator.

 The administrator has an obligation to locate individuals who are entitled to a share of the estate.